-The Golden Eagle (Aquila chrysaetos) and the Bald Eagle (Haliaeetus leucocephalus) are the largest and most emblematic North American raptors.
+The golden eagle (Aquila chrysaetos) and the bald eagle (Haliaeetus leucocephalus) are among the largest and most emblematic North American raptors.
 Both eagles are the national bird of Mexico and the United States of America, respectively.

-A large raptor with a uniform dark brown plumage quickly identifies an adult golden eagle.
-Perhaps even easier to recognize is the bright white head and tail, yellow bill, and dark brown body of an adult bald eagle.
+Golden and bald eagles have relatively easy-to-distinguish plumages.
+The uniform dark brown plumage of a large raptor identifies it as an adult golden eagle.
+Even easier to recognize is the dark brown body with the white head and tail of the adult bald eagle.

 This article lists similarities and differences between juvenile and immature golden and bald eagles.
-Familiarizing yourself with these young eagles’ appearance should enable you to quickly tell them apart and identify them the next time you see them.
+Familiarizing yourself with these young eagles’ appearance should enable you to quickly tell them apart and positively identify them the next time you see one.

 Juvenile and immature eagles

-The term juvenile refers to an eagle (or any bird) in its first plumage.
-After leaving the nest, an eaglet wears its juvenile plumage for about a year before replacing it for the first of several immature or subadult plumages.
+The term juvenile refers to an eagle (or any bird) in its first plumage, or the plumage eaglets leave the nest with.
+The juvenile plumage is worn for less than a year before the eaglet starts replacing it for the first of several immature or subadult plumages.

 Male and female eagles

 Female eagles are larger than males.
-Other than size difference, there is no discernible difference in plumage between sexes as juvenile, immature, and adult birds.
+Other than the size difference, there is no discernible difference in plumage between sexes as a juvenile, immature, and adult birds.

 The head of a juvenile and immature golden eagle is similar to that of a juvenile bald eagle.
-The golden eagle’s head appearance have minor changes between the juvenile and immature periods.
-On the other hand, a juvenile bald eagle experiences dramatic changes in plumage, beak, and eye colors by the beginning of the second year.
+The golden eagle’s head appearance experience minor changes between the juvenile and immature stages.

-Juvenile bald eagles wear their juvenile plumage for the months they spend on the nest and about half a year after leaving the nest.
+Juvenile bald eagles wear their juvenile plumage for about six months after leaving the nest.